-- Can a generic Access Control mechanism help make the Voting machine more trustworthy? - What about modes? - Mode is not part of typical AC mechanisms - However rights can be changed, but this is heavy weight - Analysis of systems that actively change rights is potentially difficult
+- Can a generic Access Control mechanism help make the Voting machine more trustworthy? - What about modes? - Mode is not part of typical AC mechanisms - However rights can be changed - A typical right is "own" which in discretionary access control generally allows the subject to change rights - Analysis of systems that actively change rights is potentially difficult